SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 Peer to Peer, used for example when sending money from a SEQR subscriber to another person.

 **POS**
-Point of Sale in a physical store.
+Point of sale in a physical store.

 **POS protocol**
-A SOAP based protocol using HTTPS used for communicating with the merchant's cash register.
+A SOAP based protocol using HTTPS used for communicating with the merchant's point of sale.

 **Provider**
 The SEQR user’s banking system providing a SOAP/SSL bank account interface that SEQR can connect to and send requests.